-- When a JSR is approved the PMO instructs the identified Spec Lead to form the Expert Group.
-If the - 450 Member contributing the Spec Lead withdraws from the JCP before the JSR is approved, the PMO - shall request the preliminary Expert Group to choose a replacement from among themselves who is - willing to take on the duties defined in this document.
+When a JSR is approved the PMO instructs the identified Spec Lead to form the Expert Group.
+If theMember contributing the Spec Lead withdraws from the JCP before the JSR is approved, the PMO

+451 shall request the preliminary Expert Group to choose a replacement from among themselves who is

+452 willing to take on the duties defined in this document.

-3. DRAFT RELEASES
+453 3.
+DRAFT RELEASES

-3.1 WRITE THE FIRST DRAFT OF THE SPECIFICATION
+454 3.1 WRITE THE FIRST DRAFT OF THE SPECIFICATION

-- The Expert Group should begin work by considering the requirements set forth in the JSR, any - 456 contributed documents or technology descriptions, comments received during JSR Review and, if this - 457 is a revision of an existing Specification, the Issue List maintained by the Maintenance Lead (see - section 5.)
-Additional input can be obtained from discussions with other Members, industry groups, - software developers, end-users, and academics.
-The goal is to define requirements and then write a - draft Specification suitable for review by the community and the public. - When the Expert Group decides that the first draft is ready for review, the Spec Lead shall send the - draft, along with any additional files required for review, to the PMO.
-The Spec Lead should also - suggest the length of the Early Draft Review period if the Expert Group feels it should go beyond the - 464 minimum 30 days.
+The Expert Group should begin work by considering the requirements set forth in the JSR, any contributed documents or technology descriptions, comments received during JSR Review and, if this is a revision of an existing Specification, the Issue List maintained by the Maintenance Lead (see section 5.)
+Additional input can be obtained from discussions with other Members, industry groups, software developers, end-users, and academics.
+The goal is to define requirements and then write a draft Specification suitable for review by the community and the public.
+When the Expert Group decides that the first draft is ready for review, the Spec Lead shall send the

+461 When the Expert Group decides that the first draft is ready for review, the Spec Lead shall send the 462 draft, along with any additional files required for review, to the PMO.
+The Spec Lead should also 463 suggest the length of the Early Draft Review period if the Expert Group feels it should go beyond the 464 minimum 30 days.

-- 465 Multiple Early Drafts (and Early Draft Reviews) are encouraged where the Expert Group feels that this - would be helpful.
+465 Multiple Early Drafts (and Early Draft Reviews) are encouraged where the Expert Group feels that this 466 would be helpful.